dwkim78/upsilon/README.md

 Note: In principle, UPSILoN can classify any light curves having arbitrary number of data points.
-However, for the best classification quality, we recommend to use light curves with more than ~100 data points, and have been observed longer than three months.
+However, for the best classification quality, we recommend to use light curves with more than ~80 data points.

 ## 1. Dependency